OLD VS NEW FLOORING

 A. The first thing you should consider is the colour of the existing boards – do you like the colour, and are you happy to see it continued through to the new addition?
 Or will you change the colour of the existing floor by having it sanded and stained, say for example, from a mid-brown, to a paler blonde look?
 Once you have decided on that colour, then either take a sample of the old boards to your nearest Carpet Court, or you can take home samples from the store in order to see how they look against your refreshed boards, in your own rooms.

-Many older homes have elegant, wide floorboards in Baltic pine or oak so look for new boards in a very similar width, such as Carpet Court’s Laneway Rich Oak or Oak Essentials.
-The ‘Henley' colour is a wonderfully warm shade that will complement older boards, as well as a contemporary extension.
+Many older homes have elegant, wide floorboards in Baltic pine or oak so look for new boards in a very similar width, such as Carpet Court’s Laneway Rich Oak or Precinct Oak.
+The ‘Sorrel' colour is a wonderfully warm shade that will complement older boards, as well as a contemporary extension.

 My home is mid-century, with narrow floorboards and terrazzo tiles - how should I make my new extension work?